The ad said: “Now with 12% more cereal than our previous 16.25 ounce cereal.”

 It’s hard not to laugh out loud at this, isn’t it?
 The box of cereal literally stated that like it was announcing a victory.
 If the claim was trying to get me excited, it failed miserably.
 (If the cereal had had a coupon on the box, I would’ve gotten excited.)

-My mom didn’t go to the store, hoping to get Lucky Charms and end up with Special K Chocolaty Delight because it noted its 12% increase in cereal.
+My mom didn’t go to the store hoping to get Lucky Charms and end up with Special K Chocolaty Delight because it noted its 12% increase in cereal.
 She went to the store, hoping to buy Special K Chocolaty Delight.
-She wanted to buy it, whether it gave her 12% more cereal or not.
+She wanted to buy it, whether the box had 12% more cereal or not.

-Isn’t this what we’ve done?
-With God, I mean.
+Isn’t this what we’ve done with God?
 Before we were saved, we may have told God, “Oh, look!
 I’ve gotten so much better at ____!”
 Or maybe we said, “Look what I can do now!”

-But God knew what we had done.
-And He didn’t take that into account when He sent His Son to save us.
-Jesus came to earth, planning to purchase our sins.
-In fact, He began the world, knowing He would purchase our sins.
+But God knew what we had done, and He didn’t let that stop Him from sending His Son to save us.
+Jesus came to Earth because He wanted to redeem us.
+In fact, He formed the world knowing He would redeem us.

-He didn’t see how much we’d improved and then decide we were acceptable to redeem.
+He didn’t see how much we had improved and then decide we were acceptable to redeem.
 Our “improvements” were like filthy rags (Isaiah 64:6).
 Our good deeds didn’t matter.

 For all of us have become like one who is unclean, and all our righteous deeds are like a filthy garment; and all of us wither like a leaf, and our wrongdoings, like the wind, take us away.
 (Isaiah 64:6 NASB)